uw-loci/coding-club/2018-02-08 - Coding Best Practices.md

 ## Working state to working state

-When you make a change, you know that it didn't break anything.
-You can only know that if you the previous version worked.
+When you make a change, you want to know that it didn't break anything.
+But you can only know that if the previous version was working.
+So naturally, we want to have a working version as soon as possible:

 1. Get to some working state.
 MINIMUM.
 New project, just create a trivial little program.
 2. Then, it's possible to make incremental changes.